angular-es/AngularComunities/CONTRIBUTING.md

 ```
 #### 3.2x
-If you use windows use this command in powershell it can be executed from windows server 2008 > , it has been tested on windows 8 and 10.
+If you use windows use this command in powershell it can be executed from Windows server 2008 > , it has been tested on Windows 8 and 10.

 ```
 $./build-win.ps1 or .\build.sh